Donald Davies' work on packet-switched data communication heavily influenced the development of the Internet

 Watch a video about Davies' packet-switching work on YouTube.

-Find out more about the Data Communications at the National Physical Laboratory (1965-1975) - IEEE Annals of the History of Computing - Martin Campbell-Kelly.
+Find out more about Data Communications at the National Physical Laboratory (1965-1975) in the IEEE Annals of the History of Computing by Martin Campbell-Kelly, Department of Computer Science, University of Warwick.